turtleisaac/PokEditor-v2/README.md

-# PokEditor
+# PokEditor v2

-Author: Turtleisaac
+**Author: Turtleisaac**

-Multifunctional in-depth editor for Pokémon Gen IV game data
+Multifunctional in-depth editor for Pokémon Gen IV (4) game data.

 Written entirely in Java and is completely OS-agnostic.
-Java 8 or greater is required.
+Java 11 is required.
+12 or higher may work, but if older classes have been deprecated or removed in those versions, then it may not work for those higher versions of Java.

+This tool is still in active development and will receive periodic updates as improvements are made and bugs are found, time permitting.

 **Note:** Works best on UNIX-based systems such as macOS or Linux